dcorboy/uArm-Tic-Tac-Toe/README.md

 ## Installation

-Tip runs against [uArm-Developer/UArmForArduino@5b81537](uArm-Developer/UArmForArduino@5b81537bcd8) so make sure that you have this library installed in your Arduino environment and that you have calibrated your uArm for use with the Arduino firmware.
+The tip runs against [uArm-Developer/UArmForArduino:commit:5b81537](https://github.com/uArm-Developer/UArmForArduino/commit/5b81537bcd81900fea62f8b81161c5e8a5b6bf5c) so make sure that you have this library installed in your Arduino environment and that you have calibrated your uArm for use with the Arduino firmware.

 ## Comments